 Discover some of France’s most idyllic and varied destinations through perhaps the country’s most famous export – wine.
 Beginning in the beautiful city of Bordeaux, take the time to discover both the historic centre and the surrounding vineyards before continuing to Cognac.
 Sample the world-famous brandy and visit the delightful old town before visiting the Loire Valley.
 Here you can uncover the secrets of the region’s own celebrated vineyards and glorious châteaux before returning to London by rail.

-9 night / 10 day holiday from £1,595 per person (based on two people travelling together) for a departure in April 2019 – please note prices may vary at other times of the year.
+9 night / 10 day holiday from £1,595 per person (based on two people travelling together) – please note prices may vary at other times of the year.

 Day 1 – London to Bordeaux

 Your holiday begins as you board the Eurostar at London St Pancras International.
 Then sit back and relax as the train whisks you across the countryside of south east England and through the Channel Tunnel into France – reaching speeds of up to 186 mph.
 Enjoy a light meal and drinks, served at your seat, as you continue to Paris.
 On arrival at Paris Gare du Nord you transfer across the French capital by private taxi to the Gare de Montparnasse.
 Here you continue your onward journey by high-speed TGV southwards through the ever-changing French scenery to the dynamic city of Bordeaux.